Net Zero

 This provides the certainty the sector needs to plan vehicle replacement cycles.
 At the time of writing, we await similar phase-out dates from the Government for new diesel coach sales.

-We also welcome the Government’s investment in the Zero Emission and Hydrogen Infrastructure Demonstrator (ZEHID) programme – this £200m investment will trial how battery and hydrogen fuel-cell HGVs will perform, with data arising from ZEHID helping operators plan their investments.
+We also welcome the Government’s investment in the Zero Emission and HGV Infrastructure Demonstrator (ZEHID) programme – this £200m investment will trial how battery and hydrogen fuel-cell HGVs will perform, with data arising from ZEHID helping operators plan their investments.

 Many of our members are already undertaking initiatives to decarbonise their operations and improve their impact on the environment.